How To Pick Up And Knit Stitches

 This is known as the selvedge of your knitting.

-This can be done by using one needle, or you can pick up the stitch with one needle and knit into it with the other.
+This can be done by using one needle, or you can pick up the stitch with one needle and knit it into the other.

-In the photographs and in the video tutorial, you will see how to do this using one needle with easy baby booties. – How To Knit Baby Booties (Step By Step)
+In the photographs and video tutorial, you will see how to do this using one needle with easy baby booties – How To Knit Baby Booties (Step By Step)

 Supplies used for this tutorial